 Hand tools and fabrication machines

-When finalized, Sentinel will be able to patrol around in a semi-autonomous way, find and follow Duke, recognize familiar faces and with its companion Android app, I will be able to remote control it and keep an eye on what is happening at home with live video and two-way audio!
+When finalized, Sentinel will be able to patrol around in a semi-autonomous way, find and follow Duke (my dog), recognize familiar faces using TensorFlow, etc. I'm still working on live video and two-way audio via Web RTC.

 Adafruit Motor Hat

 When you stack raspberry pi hats, controlled via I2C like I did, you need to be able to address them, for that, I made a slight change to Antonio's PWM and Motor Hat classes, that way I can address the PWM motor hat with a dynamic I2C address and stack as much hats as I need.